Kashubians: Population

 The total number of Kashubians (Pomeranians) varies depending on one's definition.
-A common estimate is that over 500,000 people in Poland are of the Kashubian ethnicity, the estimates range from ca. 500,000 to ca. 570,000.
-In the Polish census of 2002, only 5,100 people declared Kashubian national identity, although 52,655 declared Kashubian as their everyday language.
+A common estimate is that over 500,000 people in Poland are of the Kashubian ethnicity, the estimates range from ca. 500,000 to ca. 567,000.
+In the Polish census of 2002, only 5,062 people declared Kashubian national identity, although 52,655 declared Kashubian as their everyday language.
 Most Kashubs declare Polish national identity and Kashubian ethnicity, and are considered both Polish and Kashubian.
 On the 2002 census there was no option to declare one national identity and a different ethnicity, or more than one ethnicity.
 On the 2011 census, the number of persons declaring "Kashubian" as their only ethnicity was 16,000, and 233,000 including those who declared Kashubian as first or second ethnicity (together with Polish).
 In that census, over 108,000 people declared everyday use of Kashubian language.
 The number of people who can speak at least some Kashubian is higher, around 366,000.

 As of 1890, linguist Stefan Ramułt estimated the number of Kashubs (including Slovincians) in Pomerelia as 174,831.
 He also estimated that at that time there were over 90,000 Kashubs in the United States, around 25,000 in Canada,15,000 in Brazil and 25,000 elsewhere in the world.
 In total 330,000.

+In the census of 2021 in total 179,685 people in Poland claimed Kashubian as their ethnic-national identity.
+Of them only 12,846 claimed it without accompanying Polish identity.

 History

-Kashubs are a Western Slavic people living on the shores of the Baltic Sea.
-Kashubs have their own unique language and traditions, having lived somewhat isolated for centuries from the common Polish population.
+Kashubians are a Western Slavic people living on the shores of the Baltic Sea.
+Kashubians have their own unique language, history, culture and traditions.